A Guide to DnD 5e Classes

 D&D Beyond can help create your characters by making choices using a step-by-step approach.
 Full customization and control of your character, none of the flipping through hundreds of pages to reference obscure rules.

 How Ability Scores Shape Your Character

-There are 6 Ability Scores used in DnD 5e, they are:
+There are six Ability Scores used in DnD 5e:

 - Strength (STR)

 Classes like Barbarians and Fighters are Strength and Constitution focused, meaning that they specialize in hitting things and getting hit by things.

 On the other hand, Wizards, Artificers, and Druids are magic users that cast spells with Intelligence and Wisdom.
 This means they will be very resourceful when stuck in a tricky situation, but won’t be as useful if caught in a tavern brawl.

 Dexterity-based characters like Rogues and Rangers are effective at sneaking and doing ranged damage.
 These characters like to use bows or other dexterity-based weapons to seek advantages and catch their enemies by surprise.